SDPB Arts

 I view them as a relative.

-And it's not only just for the Native art and for me as a Native person, I can start to extend that further.
+And it's not only just for the native art and for me as a native person, I can start to extend that further.

-Look at Harvey Dunn's work, you know, and not know anything about Harvey Dunn too much, but seeing what he did in his paintings, and especially as a painter, I can already create a relationship instantly, you know?
+But seeing what he did in his paintings, and especially as a painter, I can already create a relationship instantly.

-So I think that that's something that does exist.
+And also I think that that's something that does exist.

-And most people are sometimes a little hesitant to go to a museum.
+And most people are sometimes a little, hesitant to go to a museum.

-They feel like there's a lot of certain assumptions of what a museum represents, and they just gotta get out there and see that it isn't gonna be privileged all the time.
+And they just got to get out there and see that it isn't going to be privileged all the time.

-And that's really what I feel like is represented here at South Dakota Art Museum.
+There should be something that's welcoming and that's really what I feel like is represented here at South Dakota Art Museum.

-I've been to a lot of museums, and you can encounter certain degrees of privilege, but when you come to the South Dakota Art Museum, it is welcoming, you know, and it's really beautifully situated here in the campus of SDSU.
+I've been to a lot of museums, and you can encounter certain degrees of privilege, but when you come to the South Dakota Art Museum, it is welcoming, you know, and it's really beautifully situated here on the campus of SDSU.

-And so it's one of those gems, like I said, you just gotta find it, but when you do, you're so happy that you found it, that you look forward to returning to it again, just like I do.
+When you do, you're so happy that you found it that you look forward to returning to it again, just like I do.

 SDPB Arts is a local public television program presented by SDPB